 File sharing enables multiple devices to remotely browse each other's shared folders, and to read, write, edit, copy, delete and update these files.
 All of these operations can be done without the need to transfer entire files to/from the device's local disk or memory.
 Using file sharing, embedded devices are able to reduce precious and costly storage space requirements as well as speed up response by eliminating the time needed to transfer files.
 File sharing also enables multiple devices to access and update the same file, while preventing conflicts with sophisticated file-sharing and locking semantics.
 All of the above are fundamental requirement for embedded device networks.

-NQE™ features automatic device appearance under "My Network Places".
+YNQ™ features automatic device appearance under "My Network Places".
 What benefits does this feature provide to the end user?

-CIFS NQE™ implements the Browser Host Announcement mechanism, which allows devices to automatically appear on any PC in the form of icons under "My Network Places" (or "Network Neighborhood").
+YNQ™ implements the Browser Host Announcement mechanism, which allows devices to automatically appear on any PC in the form of icons under "My Network Places" (or "Network Neighborhood").
 Users are not required to perform complex installation procedures, configurations or driver installations when setting up and connecting devices to the network.
 For any end user familiar with the Windows environment, working with "My Network Places" is simple and intuitive, thus making the embedded device application easier to install and deploy.

-Why use CIFS / SMB protocol with embedded devices?
+Why use SMB /CIFS protocol with embedded devices?

 Windows is by far the dominant operating system today, accounting for over 90% of computers worldwide.
 As the embedded systems market and applications expand, so does the need to provide file-sharing connectivity with Windows-based networks.
-And since CIFS / SMB is the native file sharing protocol and the basis for all Windows networks, it is the natural choice.
+And since SMB /CIFS is the native file sharing protocol and the basis for all Windows networks, it is the natural choice.

 Why use SMB when FTP is available?

-In contrast to FTP, which copies files, SMB grants file sharing.
+In contrast to FTP, which copies files, SMB protocol grants file sharing.
 For instance, a text editor or MS Word, when working over SMB, opens a remote file in its original location.
 Besides, SMB provides better performance and grants higher security level.